oendemann/registration-form/README.md

 ## About The Webpage

-A project that is a result from a freeCodeCamp guided course on creating a registration form and the inputs that come with said form using CSS and HTML.
+A project that is a result of a freeCodeCamp guided course on creating a registration form and the inputs that come with said form using CSS and HTML.

 ---